Pediatric Feeding Disorders

 Pediatric feeding disorder (PFD) is impaired oral intake that is not age-appropriate and is associated with medical, nutritional, feeding skill, and/or psychosocial dysfunction (Goday, 2019) The incidence of children of children with problematic feeding is on the rise.
 It is estimated that 2.3 million children five years old and younger in the United States (Manikam, 1996) are affected by PFD.

 Primary care for these children generally includes Physician(s), Occupational and/or Speech Therapist, Nutrition/dietitian, and in some cases, Behavior support.
 The physicians monitor health status, medications, Western medical tests, labs, and possible surgery if a g-tube or other procedures are needed.
 Occupational therapists may work on seating, positioning, sensory processing, oral motor skills and adaptive equipment for feeding, as well as developmental skills in other areas.
-Speech therapy will work on oral motor skills, monitoring swallow, provide support for thickeners or food texture, and cognition and communication in general.
+Speech therapy will work on oral skills, monitoring swallow, provide support for thickeners or food texture, and cognition and communication in general.
 Nutritionist/dietitian will provide diet education and support, (especially if special diets like Ketogenic, Atkins, allergen-free, etc are an issue), monitor the child’s weight, schedule oral and non-oral feedings as appropriate.
 Behavior intervention can be helpful in managing the psycho-social dynamics in the family related to eating.
 However, none of these professionals consistently look at the musculature involved with eating.
 This is where myfeedingcoach is different.
 We work on the model: the structure determines the function.

 Using our approach we see improvement in: